ticketmaster-api/ticketmaster-api.github.io/support/faq/index.md

 {: #q-6}
-### What data formats does the Edmunds API support?
+### What data formats does the Ticketmaster API support?

 {: .double-margin-bottom}
 The Ticketmaster API supports the JSON format only at this time.